bec-archer/SR80-Manuals/user-manual.md

 This is handy when you're done reviewing one item and want to get to the next without scrolling past a wall of photos and notes.

-**Smart auto-collapse:** On jobs with 3 or more items, any items that are already **Closed** or **Totaled** will automatically collapse when you open the job.
-Active items stay expanded so you see what matters first.
+**Smart auto-collapse:** On jobs with 3 or more items, any items that are already **Closed** will automatically collapse when you open the job.
+Totaled and active items stay expanded so you can see and act on them immediately.
 You can always expand a closed item by tapping its chevron if you need to review it.

 **Collapse All / Expand All:** On jobs with 3+ items, you'll see a small **"Collapse All"** or **"Expand All"** link in accent color (yellow) above the item list.
 Tap it to collapse or expand everything at once — useful when you just want to scan the status of each item without the full detail.